-Kelly Bonner, associate director at the National Center on Health, Physical Activity and Disability, describes running as truly being about “forward movement.”
+Kelly Bonner, associate director at the National Center on Health Physical Activity and Disability, describes running as truly being about “forward movement.”
 Her definition allows room for people who use wheelchairs, prosthetics, or other movement aids to participate in the run.

 In her work with the NCHPAD (pronounced “nick-pad”), Bonner hopes to reframe the cultural narrative around disabilities and to challenge the status quo.
-The public health practice and resource centre helps people with disabilities reap the benefits of increased participation in all types of physical and social activities.
+The public health practice and resource center helps people with disabilities reap the benefits of increased participation in all types of physical and social activities.

 What does it mean to be a runner with a disability?

 A disability doesn’t make anyone less of a runner, but it does change how they show up on the run.

 First, disability can mean you need more than just a pair of shoes and your own body to get going.

 “Being a runner with a disability, you find what mobility device functions for you and then you’re able to run as much or little as you want,” says Danielle "Dee" Palagi, who became an amputee after a biking accident in her mid-20s.
 These days, she uses a prosthetic leg to run.